Credit Repair Kits

 up 4.
 So What’s the Bottom Line?

 - Only credit bureaus can insert and remove accurate and timely information from credit records; and

 - Credit bureaus, upon a request accompanied with a reasonable explanation or proof that the item is inaccurate, must re-investigate the item and, if they determine your dispute to be valid, or they cannot disprove your dispute, they must remove or correct the inaccurate information.
 Read more in The Fair Credit Reporting Act

 To repair your own credit records, you must:

 - Send written requests to all credit bureaus asking them to remove or correct errors or outdated information, and;

 - Provide reasonable information or proof that the information is inaccurate.
 (Just saying, “it’s incorrect” is not enough and they can legally ignore your request).

-Although credit repair companies, lawyers, and even individual citizens can request changes to credit records; the credit bureau ultimately decides what to change or remove based upon their own investigation.
+Although credit repair companies, lawyers, and even individual citizens can request changes to credit records; the credit bureau ultimately decides what to change or remove based on their own investigation.
 If you still disagree with their decision you can place a 100-word statement next to any item that you believe is wrong.
 Sample 100-word Letter

 You can obtain copies of your credit reports and write your own dispute letters by yourself so the bottom line is purchasing a credit repair kits is more of a convenience than a necessity.